 PL14.4 In low-urban density Neighborhoods, allow medium-density Neighborhood Centers that include civic and commercial uses that serve the neighborhood.
 Neighborhood centers emerge from a neighborhood public process.
-Design concepts for neighborhood centers can be done through a collaborative process with the community and neighborhoods.
+Siting of neighborhood centers should be accomplished through a collaborative process with the community and neighborhoods.